 We met in San Francisco via mutual friends and clicked right away.
-We have been together for over 15 years, domestic partners for ten years, and married for four years!
+We have been together for over 15 years, domestic partners for ten years, and married for almost five years!
 We enjoy spending time together, whether it be trips around the world, quick weekend drives to nearby towns, hikes in local nature reserves, or just sitting at home together talking and watching TV by the fire.

 Tom is an information technology specialist, and Tulio is a broker for industrial-scale food processing equipment.
 Tom's mother is from Ecuador and his father is of European descent.
 Tulio's parents are both from Mexico.

 Tom enjoys home improvement projects, and Tulio likes to get his hands dirty working in the garden.
 We’re happy to visit family and are always eager to host our nieces and nephews at our home for a weekend (or even longer!) during vacations from school.